The GRAND LAWN BOWLING CLUB is a private charter club at Del Webbs' Sun City Grand located in Surprise, Arizona.

 One of the most important aspects of lawn bowling is the opportunity for social interaction.
 Each day teams are chosen by a semi-random draw to try to balance skill

 level on each team so as to not discourage new participants.
 A side benefit of drawing for teams is that only the members present are included in the draw.
 If a member has other

 commitments on a given day, no harm done!

 Bowls are ultimately purchased by individual players and are their personal property.
 Club bowls are intended for training and may be borrowed from the club while deciding whether to pursue the sport.
 Players also need measures, chalk and flat-soled shoes.
 The club furnishes all remaining equipment (jacks, mats, scorecards, etc.).

 The Grand Lawn Bowling Club bowls in casual attire, although most members opt for traditional whites on Saturdays.
-White attire is required for Visitations and Tournaments.
+White attire is requested for Visitations and Tournaments.

 Why does the bowl curve as it rolls?